 A world-spanning network of physical random number generators (RNG) produces calibrated data meeting rigorous standards of randomness.
 The question we ask is whether these data may show transient deviations from randomness during instances of strongly focused, collective human attention and emotion.
 The devices produce a 200-bit trial every second at each of 65 locations around the globe, creating a record of random data that can be compared with the history of major events on the world stage.
-The hypothesis we test proposes that the data will display non-random behavior during times of "global events."
+The hypothesis we test proposes that the data will display nonrandom behavior during times of "global events."
 Specifically, we predict systematic deviations in the network data when there is a widespread sharing of mental and emotional responses.
 An on-going experimental test of the hypothesis, using a replication protocol, finds significant evidence of characteristic anomalies in the data corresponding to a wide range of events.
 The results indicate that something remarkable may be happening when people are drawn into a community of common attention or emotion.
 In this review we present the background, methods, and findings of the decade-long experiment, and address certain implications of the results.

-Over much of the modern scientific era, mind has typically been studied indirectly as an implicit function of brain physiology.
+Contemporary science typically considers consciousness to be an implicit function of brain physiology.
 Consciousness science has focused on how consciousness arises more than how it might impinge on or affect its environment.
-Nevertheless, for nearly a century, a small number of laboratory researchers have persisted in exploring questions at the margins of our understanding, developing over the years the experimental methods needed to study potential interactions between mind and matter.^{3,4} This area of research offers a unique window into the nature of consciousness by proposing direct manifestations of consciousness in the physical world.
-Evidence of such effects (disregarded by dedicated skeptics as "impossible") has been gathered under controlled conditions and the evidence raises puzzling questions.
-How could it be possible to obtain information from distant locations with no physical or sensory connection?
+Nevertheless, for nearly a century, a small number of laboratory researchers have persisted in exploring questions at the margins of our understanding, developing over the years the experimental methods needed to study potential interactions between mind and matter.
+This area of research offers a unique window into the nature of consciousness by proposing direct manifestations of consciousness in the physical world.
+Evidence of such effects has been gathered under controlled conditions and the evidence raises puzzling questions.
+How is it possible to affect systems in distant locations with no physical or sensory connection?
 What could explain correlations between physical processes and the purely mental attention of human subjects?
-Can there be direct effects of intention in the physical world?
-Is there a sense in which mind is present in the world beyond the brain?
+Can intentions alter processes in the physical world?